Components

 How Components Get SSO

 Platform components do not configure Keycloak manually.
-Instead, each component that needs SSO is enrolled automatically through a pair of Argo CD hook jobs managed by the Terraform layer.
+Instead, each component that needs SSO is enrolled automatically through a pair of Kubernetes jobs managed by the platform CLI.

 Enrollment flow

-1. PreSync setup job -- runs before the component is deployed.
+1. Setup job (negative sync wave) -- runs before the component is deployed.
 It waits for Keycloak to be reachable, authenticates with dedicated enroll credentials, then creates or updates:

 • a Keycloak OIDC client for the component (client ID, secret, redirect URIs, scopes, protocol mappers)